impfromliga/jsxLdr/README.md

 ```

 ## <a id=removechildren></a>$.removeChildren(el | el[] | String)
-- remove from jsx element(s) by selector can use multiple by postfix []$
+- remove element(s) from jsx by selector.
+Can use multiple by postfix []$
-- dont throwing Exception instead of this
+- dont throwing Exception, instead of this -
 - return deleted elements[] or null if no one deleted (for youre self check)
 ## <a id=tree></a>$.tree(tabs:Number)
 debug